#1 in South West for Graduate Prospects

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed under 'Typical offers' in the main column below.
 For combined courses, please check both subjects.
 If your qualification is not listed, please email admissions@bathspa.ac.uk with your specific details.

-Join us at Bath Spa University where writing is the thing we love to do and the thing we love to talk about.
-In our workshops, you’ll find friends for life who, like you, want to spend time in a writing world of imagination, creativity and experimentation.
+Join us at Bath Spa University where writing is the thing we love to do and one of the main things we love to talk about.

 You’ll enjoy working on our unique campus, surrounded by wildlife and a beautiful 18th-century landscape, perfect for creative inspiration.
-You might experiment with nature writing or discover poems and stories you’re driven to write as a response to climate change and environmental issues.

 “As well as strengthening my skills and confidence as a writer, Creative Writing at Bath Spa opened my eyes up to the range of career paths I could pursue that I hadn’t considered before.
 The tutors and Careers team supported me after graduation, all the way to my first full time creative role.”